learn-co-curriculum/dsc-data-viz-cumulative-lab/README.md

 * Assign values in a dictionary

 ## Getting the Data
-Here we start by importing a Python package called `requests` and using it to pull the transcript of Macbeth from the [Project Gutenberg](https://www.gutenberg.org/) website.
+Here we start by importing a Python package called `requests`.
+We'll use it to pull the transcript of Macbeth from the [Project Gutenberg](https://www.gutenberg.org/) website.
 We'll also preview a few details about what is now stored in the variable `macbeth`.
-As you can see, it's a string with 119,846 characters - the first 500 of which are printed below.
+As you can see, it's a string with 120,253 characters - the first 500 of which are printed below.

 ```python